pocotan001/react-styleguide-generator/README.md

 ##### config

 Type: `String`
 Default: `styleguide.json`

-The entire range of RSG API options are allowed.
+The entire range of RSG API options is allowed.
 [Usage example](https://github.com/pocotan001/react-styleguide-generator/blob/master/example/styleguide.json).

 ##### pushstate

 Type: `String`
 Default: `false`

 Enable HTML5 pushState.
 When this option is enabled, styleguide will use history API.

 ##### babelConfig

 Type: `Object`
 Default: `null`

 A usage example is below.
 See the [babel docs](http://babeljs.io/docs/usage/options/) for the complete list.